|

 she began.

-I know, meleth nín, said Haldir gently.
-And
+I know, meleth nín, replied Haldir,

-over it by Captain Drago.
-Eowyn
+forced to climb over it by Captain Drago.
+Eowyn...
+Tell me what

-Tell me what is on your
+is on your mind.

-You love her, said Eowyn.
-My double.
+You are in love with her, said Eowyn.
+My

 Whatever makes you say that?